Casting Call: Episode 1, 2019. Film still. The Joker and The Child

-Casting Call is a project in development, and already had the following public moments:
+Casting Call is an ongoing project and already had the following public moments:

 Artist talk at Nieuwe Vide, Haarlem (2019)

 Re-M-Ommegang, a performance at Museum M, Leuven, part of Playground Festival (2018)

 Punch Line (Language), a performance at 'How do we establish, sustain and nourish a vital research culture in the arts?', artistic research conference-festival of the Academy of Creative and Performing Arts (2018)

 The Selfie-Junkie, The Fool, The Animal, The Glossary, The Angry, The Collector Of Proverbs, and so on, a solo exhibition at Académie royale des Beaux-Arts de Bruxelles, Brussels (2018)

 Casting Call is supported by Mondriaan Fund, VAF Filmlab (development), Beursschouwburg, nadine/Wandering Arts Biennial, M-Museum Leuven, Provincie Limburg (The Netherlands), VGC (Flemish Community Commission) and Grensverleggers/deBuren

 Eleni Kamma, Casting Call.
 Clip #1, The Angry, 2018, HD video, single channel, colour, sound.
 Image: Boris van Hoof